Gopal-op/telegram/README.md

 ---
 <div align="center">
-  <p>Your One Click Can Help Other User To Find This Repo Quickly: Leave a star ⭐<p>
+  <p>Your One Click Can Help Other Users To Find This Repo Quickly: Leave a star ⭐<p>
 </div>

 ---